Trainer-AJ/AI-13July/README.md

 | **Pretrained Model Search**          | ❌      | ✅ (like a model marketplace)                |
 | **Auto integration with ML tools**   | ❌      | ✅ (`transformers`, `datasets`, `diffusers`) |

+## AI models
+1. Multi Modles - GPT-4o and Phi3-vision
+2. generating images -  DALL·E 3 and Stability AI
+3. embedding models like Ada and Cohere.
+Embeddings models convert text into numerical representations and are used to improve search relevance by understanding semantic meaning.
+These models are often implemented in Retrieval Augmented Generation (RAG) scenarios to enhance recommendation engines by linking similar content.